 On February 13, 1997, a rogue wave just 20 miles off Land’s End in South West England hit the cargo ship Tokio Express, washing 62 cargo containers overboard.
 Inside were almost five million Lego pieces, which fell into the ocean and have been turning up on the English beaches of Cornwall ever since.
 Among the pieces were many sea-themed items from pirate and underwater Lego sets, which makes them doubly fun for beachcombers to find.
-Tracey Williams is the author of Adrift, the upcoming book about the cargo spill.
+Tracey Williams is the author of Adrift, her book about the cargo spill.
 Helen Butcher caught up with Tracey this fall to learn more about the lost cargo.

 HB: When you first found out about the spill, did you have any idea it would impact you personally?

 TW: No!
 It started out as a bit of fun.
 On family holidays in Cornwall as children we’d have treasure hunts on the beach, with lists of things to find: a mermaid’s purse, a bit of blue sea glass, a cockle shell, etc. Later, my parents moved to an old house perched on the cliff tops in South Devon and I’d take my own children beachcombing on the beaches below.
 We’d have treasure hunts, too, with Lego added to the list of things to find.
 We found hundreds of the smaller pieces—the flippers, the spear guns, the sea grass, and more.
 Dragons were more elusive, but we did find some.
-Lego octopuses were the Holy Grail of discoveries from the spill, though.
+Lego octopuses were the holy grail of discoveries from the spill, though.